altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 'M::Eh, close enough.'
 ~At least she could clean herself~
-*Dipping in the bath she opened the bible to random pages* ~She glanced at a few passages~
+*Dipping in the bath she opened the bible to random pages* ~She glanced at a few passages.
-~Each stuck in her mind - added to a list~
+Each stuck in her mind - added to a list~
-*She did this for a few minutes and then closed the book - then her eyes* *Holding her nose she dipped below the water*
+*She did this for a few minutes and then closed the book - then her eyes.
+Holding her nose she dipped below the water*
-~When she was done - dried and clothed again, she recalled the list~ ~Each item was perfectly remembered - or so she thought~ *She moved out into the other room*
+~When she was done - dried and clothed again, she recalled the list.
+Each item was perfectly remembered - or so she thought~ *She moved out into the other room.
-*Martha grabbed a small pencil and notepad by the phone* *She wrote out passages - word for word*
+Martha grabbed a small pencil and notepad by the phone.
+She wrote out passages - word for word*
 ~When she was done - she compared them to the book - all perfectly remembered~ "M::So what, I have a perfect memory?"
 'R::Well, no.